nrobinson2000/po-util/README.md

 # Install

-The easiest and most secure way to install `po-util` is to download `po- util.sh` from [GitHub](https://raw.githubusercontent.com/nrobinson2000/po- util/master/po-util.sh) and run:
+The easiest and most secure way to install `po-util` is to download `po-util.sh` from [GitHub](https://raw.githubusercontent.com/nrobinson2000/po-util/master/po-util.sh) and run:

     $ chmod +x po-util.sh ; ./po-util.sh install